writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 * Date - Thursday, September 12th from 6-8 PM
 * Venue - Hosted and Sponsored by `Atlassian`_
 * Awesome - Free beer, wine, and pizza

+If you are interested in setting up a meetup group in your own area, please `email me`_ if we can help at all.

 A mailing list
 --------------